bsdpot/potluck/postgres-single/README.md

 The IP parameter is the IP address of this image.

 The IP4NETWORK parameter is the local network/mask to allow access to the PostgreSQL server.
 Pot jails in this range can access PostgreSQL.

+The EXPORTERPASS parameter is a password for the postgres_exporter user for stats collection.

 REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.